Aryan

 to Heggarty and Renfrew, Dravidian languages may have spread into

 the Indian subcontinent with the spread of farming.
-According
+According to

-Possible writing system
+writing system :

 Ten